Selling your property

-The first step is to put the property on the market, ideally listing it with a reputable agent who can guide you on asking price, and what kind of timeframe you can expect.
+The first step is to put the property on the market, ideally listing it with a reputable agent who can guide you on the asking price, and what kind of timeframe you can expect.

 Your agent will assist you in identifying a potential buyer and also guide you through the negotiation process.
-It is important to keep in mind that the actual selling price may be different to the asking price.
+It is important to keep in mind that the actual selling price may be different from the asking price.

 The official part of selling a property is signing the Promise of Sale Agreement (also known as Konvenju or Preliminary Agreement).
 This document is drawn up by a notary and sets down the conditions of sale as well as the price and the period of time before the final contract is signed (usually 3-6 months).
 At this point, the buyer will set down a sum as a deposit – usually 10% of the price.
 This sum may either be kept by the notary or as agreed upon between the parties.

 The set period of time before the contract allows all parties to carry out any conditions stated in the Promise of Sale.
-The notary will also perform searches related to the property in order to determine title.
+The notary will also perform searches related to the property in order to determine the title.

 The final step is signing the Contract.
-Also known as the Final Deed of Sale, all parties will sign the document prepared by the notary confirming transfer of ownership.
+Also known as the Final Deed of Sale, all parties will sign the document prepared by the notary confirming the transfer of ownership.
 The balance of the price is paid to the seller, and the keys are handed over to the buyer.